-Results: Responses to the survey were received from seven Commanding Officers and/or Personnel Officers, with the focus of the feedback primarily on the wide range of financial products and services provided by the Fund.
-Over recent years' the adoption of a more principles based approach, which enables a broader range of loan products able to be utilised across a wider span of purchase options, has shown rewards with the following comments representative of the feedback received:
+Results: Responses to the survey were received from seven (7) Commanding Officers and/or Personnel Officers, with the focus of the feedback primarily on the wide range of financial products and services provided by the Fund.
+Over recent years' the adoption of a more principles based approach has enabled a broader range of loan products being available across a wider span of purchase options which has had a positive effect.
+The feedback was as follows: